ExpediaGroup/new-project/CONTRIBUTING.md

 ```shell
 git checkout -b my-new-feature
 ```
-where my-new-feature describes the ticket that you're working on.
+where "my-new-feature" describes what you're working on.

 3. Check code style